ahmadnazir/scribbles/source/linux/hibernate-swapfile-FAIL.rst

 Before you begin
 ----------------

-*I tried the following on 18.04 with and without a swap partition (the following assumes you hav ea swap file).
-I couldn't get it to work due to random issues until I upgraded to 18.10.
+*I tried the following on 18.04 with and without a swap partition (the following assumes you have a swap file).
+I couldn't get it to work due to random issues until I upgraded to 19.04.
 The following are only for reference.
 Please refer to the following working examples instead:*

 .. toctree::
    :maxdepth: 1